2018 Pakistani Senate election: Background

 The Senate of Pakistan is the upper house of the Parliament of Pakistan.
 It consists of 104 senators with each senator serving a 6-year term.
 The elections are conducted triennially for half the seats in the senate.
 This staggered nature of the terms means that at any given time senators from two different elections are serving in the Senate.

 The 2018 elections were conducted on 3 March 2018 to replace the senators elected during the 2012 elections.
 The electoral process is based on an indirect single transferable vote.
 This is in contrast to the methodology of direct first-past-the-post voting used in all other parliamentary elections in the country.
 Thus, effectively, the senators in Pakistan are voted for by serving members of the country's National and Provincial Assemblies and not the public.
 This reduction in electorate, the transferable nature of the vote, and secrecy of the ballot have resulted in the senate elections in the country being almost always marred by allegations of vote trading.

-In terms of seats, there is fixed representation of each of the country's administrative unit in the senate, apart from the disputed territories of Gilgit-Baltistan and Azad Kashmir.
+In terms of seats, there is a fixed representation of each of the country's administrative units in the senate, apart from the disputed territories of Gilgit-Baltistan and Azad Kashmir.
 There are 23 seats from each province, 8 from Federally Administered Tribal Areas, and 4 from the capital region of Islamabad.
-In a given election, half of these seats are contested for.
+In a given election, half of these seats are contested.
 Due to the odd nature of the number of seats from the provinces, each election cycle sees two provinces elect all 12 representatives, while the remaining two elect 11.

 This year's elections took place in an environment of uncertainty as one of the electing houses, the Balochistan Assembly, saw an in-house change, the lower house's speaker, Ayaz Sadiq, voiced concerns that 'hidden elements' might not let the current government complete its term, and the candidacy of PML-N candidates was stripped mere days before the election.
 Further still, in the lead up to the elections, the ruling PML-N was of the opinion that the provincial assemblies in which it is not in power, namely, Balochistan, Sindh, and Khyber Pakhtunkhwa, might be prematurely dissolved to postpone the senate elections until after the general elections.